-- (1) protective housing covers are closed - (2) manway cover swing bolts are up and in place - (3) all valves and fittings appear to be closed and secure - (4) visible plugs or caps (including bottom outlet caps) or other fittings are securely in place Note: Heater coil caps may be left off. - (5) "double shelf couplers" and roller bearings are present.
+- (1) protective housing covers are closed - (2) manway cover swing bolts are up and in place - (3) all valves and fittings appear to be closed and secure - (4) visible plugs or caps (including bottom outlet caps) or other fittings are securely in place Note: When heater coil caps are provided, they must be applied. - (5) "double shelf couplers" and roller bearings are present.

 c.
-Inspecting Placard/Marked Gondola cars
+Inspecting Placarded/Marked Gondola Cars (from ground level)